-- LIFESCI 30A and 30B: Mathematics for Life Scientists - EC ENGR M146: Introduction to Machine Learning
+- LIFESCI 30A and 30B: Mathematics for Life Scientists - EC ENGR M146: Introduction to Machine Learning catalog.registrar.ucla.edu

 Please refer to the UCLA General Catalog to verify the department that oversees a specific course.

 2. How big are the MATH and PIC classes?